Chroma-2D/CRaudio/README.md

 ### What
-CRaudio is a low level audio library for used by Chroma Framework.
+CRaudio is a low level audio library used by Chroma Framework.

 This library might work with other projects I suppose, but there's no way in hell I'm going to help you with that.

 ### Why